yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-web/en.md

     });
     ```

-- Option 2: You can directly include Facebook Integration module in `project.json`, the name for this module is `plugin-facebook`.
+- Option 2: You can directly include Facebook support module in `project.json`, the name for this module is `plugin-facebook`.
 In this way, the engine loads the dependencies in engine's loading process, so it may cause the loading time to be longer.

 **Step3**: Config Facebook parameters in `project.json` as below